jj5/kickass-crypto/README.md

 library can't complete an encryption or decryption operation after a successful construction it will signal the error by returning the boolean value false.
-Returning false on error is a PHP idiom, and we use this idiom rather than raising an exception to limit the possibility of an excpetion being thrown while an encryption secret or passphrase is on the call stack.
+Returning false on error is a PHP idiom, and we use this idiom rather than raising an exception to limit the possibility of an exception being thrown while an encryption secret or passphrase is on the call stack.

 The problem with having sensitive data on the call stack when an exception is raised is